Beatson-CompBio/Raffo-Iraolagoitia_2024_A/Interaction Tracking/Analysis_Scripts/README.md

 5. For each of the Drift_Correction sub-folders:
     i.
 Load in the three image channels for the image region.
    ii.
 Threshold the fluorescence image channel (Green and Red channels).
   iii.
-Use cellpose to segment the fluorescence imaging channels using the thresholded images [3].
+Use cellpose to segment the fluorescence imaging channels after the intensity threshold has been applied [3].
    iv.
 Segment the phase channel using cellpose.
     v.
 Sort the phase masks into different cell groups:
        &nbsp;    - GDT cells